DataDog/integrations-core/ecs_fargate/README.md

 3. **Run the Task as a Replica Service**

 #### Create an ECS Fargate Task
+The primary unit of work in Fargate is the Task, which is configured in the Task Definition.
+A Task Definition is directly analogous to a Pod in Kubernetes.
+A Task Definition must contain one or more containers.
+In order to run the Datadog Agent, you will create your Task Definition to run your application container(s), as well as the Datadog Agent container.

-This task launches the Datadog Agent container.
-Configure the task using the [AWS CLI tools][1] or the [Amazon Web Console][2]. **Note**: To monitor your application or integrations, add them to this task.
+We will demonstrate how to configure the task using the [AWS CLI tools][1] or the [Amazon Web Console][2] below.

 ##### via Web UI